MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 ## Preprocessing and Large File Storage

-Prior to the start of each evaluation, we allow your planner 30 minutes of preprocessing time per map to load supporting files and initialise supporting data structures.
-The `preprocess_time_limit` is specified as a parameter to your planner's `initialize()` function.
-If your planner's preprocessing operations take longer than `preprocess_time_limit`, your planner fails and the simulation terminates with **exit code 124**.
+Prior to the start of each evaluation, we allow your entry having 30 minutes of preprocessing time per map to load supporting files and initialise supporting data structures.
+The `preprocess_time_limit` is specified as a parameter to your entry's `initialize()` function, which on default calls the `intialize()` function of MAPFPlanner and TaskScheduler.
+If your entry's preprocessing operations take longer than `preprocess_time_limit`, your planner fails and the simulation terminates with **exit code 124**.

 Please refer to the documentation in [Working_with_Preprocessed_Data.md](./Working_with_Preprocessed_Data.md) for more details.